-The ACT and the SAT are fundamentally similar: they’re standardized tests that you take as part of the college admissions process to demonstrate your competence to the schools you may want to attend.
+The ACT and the SAT are fundamentally similar: they’re standardized tests that you take as part of the college admissions process.
+The purpose is to demonstrate your competence to the schools you may want to attend.
 But despite their identical purposes, the tests themselves have some important differences.
+So, it’s up to you to weigh all the factors and decide which test is right for you.

 The ACT may be a better choice for you if you struggle with math.
-All of the math questions on the ACT are multiple choice, meaning you have a chance of guessing correctly even if you can’t come up with the precise answer.
+All of the math questions on the ACT are multiple choice.
+That means you have a chance of guessing correctly even if you can’t come up with the precise answer.
 You’re also allowed to use a calculator on all of the math questions.

-The SAT, on the other hand, has some fill-in-the-blank style math questions — which could be a nightmare if your strengths lie in other areas.
+The SAT, on the other hand, has some fill-in-the-blank style math questions.
+This could be a nightmare if your strengths lie in other areas.
 It also only allows the use of a calculator in one of the two math sections.
 Both of these factors make this section potentially more challenging on the SAT.

 The presence of a science section is less of a deciding factor if you’re good at science than if you’re bad at it.
 If you’re confident in your science skills, you can demonstrate that to colleges by taking an SAT Subject Test; the ACT isn’t your only chance to show off your science expertise.